Some things are built for two. Teeter-totters. Loveseats. The Porsche Boxster. And yes, marriage.

 It’s right around this time that the sharing escalates to the point of a full-scale emotional or sexual affair.

-The truth is, if you’re worried enough about your spouse’s opposite-sex friendship that you’re actually reading this article, then it’s quite possible you have cause for concern.
+Because the truth is, if you’re worried enough about your spouse’s opposite-sex friendship that you’re actually reading this article, then it’s quite possible you have cause for concern.
 At the very least, the friendship may be beginning to drive a wedge between you.

 Yet whatever you choose to do, I suggest you stop endlessly complaining or crying about how your partner’s opposite-sex friendship hurts you or the marriage.
 Bite your tongue.
 Stop demanding to look at their phone, only to find a suspicious text and then descend into an argument.